 As the crow flies, the distance from Cairo to pyramids is about 15 km or 10 miles.
 However, the road journey is just short of 18 km.
 That’s the good news.
 The bad news?
 Well, it’s not bad so much as it is just an unfortunate fact: Due to chronic traffic in Cairo, there is often no way to know how long it will take to arrive at the pyramids from Cairo, at least not when traveling by road.

-Of course, you may or may not be traveling to Giza (where the main pyramids are located) by road vehicle.
+Of course, you may or may not be traveling from Cairo to Giza (where the main pyramids are located) by road vehicle.
 For example, you can technically ride the Cairo Metro, which is impervious to traffic, and then walk to the pyramids from there.
 Alternatively, you may decide to stay in Giza rather than in Cairo proper, which is a more convenient choice and can also be a generally more pleasant one as well.